etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 Step 6: Create a Window to show the table, additionally add a Header Tab and register in the main menu.
 Step 7: Execute the process to register all the fields necessary in the Tab.
 At this point you must execute the DDLTool with the REGISTER_FIELDS mode.
 Step 8: Execute the Syncronize Terminology process to sync the labes and names for the fields.
 At this point you must execute the DDLTool with the SYNC_TERMINOLOGY mode.
+Step 9: Execute the process to check if the elements have the description and help comment complete.

 Example partial workflow (cases where is not necessary to do all the steps):
 User: I want to add a column called "eyeColor" to the table Dog.